javan-pohl/cdphe-accessible-covid19/README.md

+# Accessible COVID-19 Dashboard
-# An accessible version of the Colorado Department of Public Health and Environment (CDPHE) COVID-19 dashboard
+An accessible version of the Colorado Department of Public Health and Environment (CDPHE) COVID-19 dashboard

 ## Purpose
 This project sets out to use the Colorado Department of Public Health and Environment (CDPHE) data around COVID-19 cases to create a dashboard similar to the State's official site, but accessible by screenreaders.